What to do in Lanzarote: the best things to see and do

 Other activities to do in Lanzarote

-Go on a quad outing in Lanzarote
+Take a quad tour in Lanzarote

-Go diving in Lanzarote
+Go scuba diving in Lanzarote

-Go surfing at Famara beach
+Go surfing at Famara Beach

 Cueva de los Verdes